DecentricCorp/Lightrail-API-Docs/apiary-sources/sections/object-model.md

 Unlike Gift Cards, Account Cards do not have a `fullcode` and interaction with their value is only possible via the Card object interface.

-Note that in order to simplify issuing them, unlike Gift Cards, Lightrail does not require specifying a Program for Account Cards creation.
-To keep these calls simpler, Lightrail creates a default Program under the hood for each currency; the principal Value Store of all of the Account Cards in each currency are derived from that default Program.
+To keep creation of Account Cards simpler, Lightrail does not require specifying a Program for Account Cards creation and uses a default Program automatically created under the hood.
+The principal Value Store of all of your Account Cards (in each currency) are derived from that default Program.

 ### Gift Cards